Rafting in Nepal: A Complete Guide

 In addition to the physical hazards, Class IV rapids can have strategic considerations, such as complex and challenging routes through the rapids and many obstacles like holes, drops and constricted passages.

 Class V: These rapids are considered expert-level in difficulty and are the most challenging rapids to navigate.
-Be aware of any drops you may encounter, as they possess powerful and ineluctable waves and whirlpools.
+Be aware of any drops you may encounter, as they possess powerful and inescapable waves and whirlpools.
 Eddies are scarce, isolated, insignificant, turbulent – and hard to approach.

 Class VI: Class VI rapids are considered the most challenging and dangerous rapids on a river.
 Violent and unpredictable currents, large and unavoidable rocks, and steep drops typically characterise them.
 These rapids are generally considered to be unrunnable by most kayakers and rafters and are usually only attempted by expert whitewater boaters with years of experience.